coreos/coreos-assembler/docs/cosa/run.md

 Of course, one can also use an Ignition config or [a customized ISO](https://coreos.github.io/coreos-installer/cmd/iso/#coreos-installer-iso-customize) or the `coreos.inst.*` kargs using `--kargs` to also manually test automated flows.
-(Many of these flows are covered by our `kola testiso` scenarios.)
+(Many of these flows are covered by our `kola testiso` tests.)

 ## Multipath